Ninja Creami Raspberry Sorbet

 - Top with the lid then freeze on a level surface for at least 24 hours.

-- The next day, remove the lid then place the pint container into the ninja creami outer bowl, secure it with the Creami lid then insert it into the machine.
+- The next day, remove the lid, if the fruit domes in the middle, scrape that off with a spoon so it doesn't damage the Ninja Creami blades.
+Then place the pint container into the Ninja Creami outer bowl, secure it with the Creami lid, then insert it into the machine.

 - Press the SORBET button then allow it to run through the cycle.
 This usually takes about 2 minutes.